Table of contents

 DEX (Decentralized Exchange) is a blockchain-based peer-to-peer cryptocurrency exchange.
 Instead of an intermediary person or centralized institution, a DEX is run by its users and smart contracts.

-It's a system that runs without the supervision of a central figure of authority instead of relying on a distributed peer-to-peer network.
+It's a system that runs without the supervision of a central authority figure instead of relying on a distributed peer-to-peer network.

 DYOR (Do Your Own Research)